Rc-W024/VitalSense2024/README.md

 - Respiratory monitoring
 - Extracted vital feature parameters could be studied for biometric authentication and encryption

+> [!WARNING]
+> Spectrum-based HR estimation in complex signal environments remains a significant open challenge in the field.
+Please be aware that no single algorithm currently offers universal applicability across all scenarios.
+The performance of the algorithm heavily relies on the specific conditions during signal collection, especially antenna pointing.
+We are continuously researching solutions to improve this phase and welcome community feedback for further optimization.

 ## Phase results
 ### Signal separation
 - Extract breathing signal $s_{b}$ with FIR linear-phase filter